-The considerations for vestibular input also extend tohow your child is moving - is he laying on his belly on the swing?
+The considerations for vestibular input also extend to how your child is moving - is he laying on his belly on the swing?
 Sitting upright?
 Hanging upside down?
 Laying on his side?

-Once you knowwhat your child needs to help activate their vestibular system, you'll be able to see opportunity for purposeful activity in so much more.
+Once you know what your child needs to help activate their vestibular system, you'll be able to see an opportunity for purposeful activity in so much more.

 An occupational therapist who is well versed in sensory integration treatment will design a comprehensive sensory diet with targeted vestibular-based activities.
 These activities will be targeted to your individual child's needs, so it's best to seek out a skilled clinician who can diagnose and treat vestibular dysfunction.

 Comments will be approved before showing up.

 January 30, 2023